alanxuefei/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Model Documentation (The code model for generating paths is described)
+1, Lane Change
+  If the car is blocked in front and other cars are 5 seconds behind it. the car will start to change lane.
+The sensor data will give the information about the other car.

+2, Acceleration and Jerk control
+  Jerk is the rate of change of acceleration.
+According to the requirement, the max acceleration is 10 m/s² and the max jerk is 10m/s³, respectively.
+In order to meet this requirement, the car acceleration can be fixed at of 5 m/s².

+3, Path Trajectory Generation
+  * There is a list of highway waypoints in the center of the highway.
+  * If the lane change is requred, the target waypoint are shifted accordingly.
+  * The spline libarary is used to generate a smooth curve based on the current car way points and the target waypoints.
+  * The car waypoints (Path Trajectory) are advanced step by step using the pre-calculated accerlaration.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).